meherzi-sahbi/remote-control/README.md

 remote-control
 ==============

- control any computer in your lan remotely (keyboard &amp; mouse)
+ control any computer in your lan remotely (keyboard & mouse) java code source + executable jar